binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 keywords:
   - country_list
   - javascript
-description: How to get list of countries in deriv api?
+description: How to get the list of countries in Deriv api?
 ---

 :::caution